BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Introduction

 Setting up a new computer can be a daunting task when there are hundreds of customizations needed to make the computer a productive element of an organizations infrastructure.
-Infrastructure As Code (IAC) is the discipline that is concerned with formalizing how to codify the customizations, and making the  of these them both idempotent and
+Infrastructure As Code (IAC) is the discipline that is concerned with formalizing how to codify the customizations, and executing on the configuration to make a computer conform to the customizations desired.

-To start, computers will be grouped.
-The groupings are hierarchial and relational...

-## Prerequisites

-decide what groups the new computer wil be a member of.
-One simple method is to have every computer be a member of every group.
-An automation tool to transform the IAC defintion in code to a set of actions that occur on the new computer.
-This repository uses Ansible as the IAC automation tool
-The ATAP.IAC.Ansible module contains Powershell code that defines the Ansible inventory, host_vars, group_vars, playbooks, and Roles
+The ATAP utilities repository uses the automation software Ansible to control the setup and upgrade of the hosts in our organization.
+The sub-repository ATAP.IAC.Ansible contains IAC code that defines the organizatiopns hosts, their roles, and the specific software and configuration needed on the hosts for them to fulfill their roles.
+See the ATAP.IAC.Ansible [readme] for furhter information on this

+However, a new computer / host requires some setup steps before it can communicate with an IAC Controller host.
+The purpose of this document is to detail the bootstrapping steps to setup a Window's host so it can communicate with Ansible for the remainder of the setup process.
+Bootstrapping is the process of initial machine configuration.

+Eventually, some of these steps will be incorporated into a Powershell module ad functions that can be loaded and executed

+This document starts with the assumption that a new computer is operational, has a monitor and keyboard connected, and can vbe booted into the BIOS.

 ## BIOS modifications

 BIOS changes can be made before an operating system is installed.
 These will be unique to a given machine configuration.
-These must be done manually when a machine is first powered up
+These must be done manually when a machine is first powered up.

-### utat022 Bios modifications
+### utat022 host BIOS modifications

 - Change PCIE configuration from "M2 extension card" to "dual M2 SSD"
 - Ensure SATA controllers are On